sonaalPradeep/BASH_for_NASM/README.txt

 Pull the script into the directory that has your program.
 If the script is not an executable, type <chmod +x nasm_bash.sh>.
 You can run the executable by typing <./nasm_bash.sh>.
 After this, you will need to enter the arguments of the file.

 You can either enter one arguemnt, or 3 arguments.
-If you are entering one argument, make sure you enter the file name without the extension.
+If you are entering one argument, you can enter the file name with or without the extension.
 For example, if your program is saved in "q1.asm", you type <./nasm_bash q1>.
 Your object file will be "q1.o" and the executable will be "out_q1".
-# NASM requires your file name and object name to be the same.
-So if your file name is "q1.asm", your object name is "q1.o", and other options will lead to an error.
+The same results will now be reciprocated when you type <./nasm_bash q1.asm>.

 Alternatively, you can enter 3 arguments.
 As you would guess, you now have the freedom to give the names if the object file and the executable.
 Please note that you need to give the arguments of the files this time.

+# NASM requires your file name and object name to be the same.
+So if your file name is "q1.asm", your object name is "q1.o", and other options will lead to an error.